Creamy Beef and Shells

 Why you will love this recipe

-- Fast and easy: It takes less than 30 minutes to make and has just a few steps.
+- Fast and easy: It takes me less than 30 minutes to make it and has just a few steps.

-- Mix it up: You can add, remove, or change ingredients as you wish.
+- Mix it up: I like how versatile this recipe is; I can add, remove, or change ingredients based on what I have on hand.

-- No expensive items: No expensive ingredients or tools are needed for this recipe.
+- No expensive items: No expensive ingredients or tools are needed for this recipe, which is crucial for me when cooking during busy weeknights.

 - Pasta shells – I prefer and recommend medium pasta noodles.
-They hold a lot of meat and sauce.
+They hold a lot of meat and sauce, which is very important for this recipe.

 - Ground beef – I use 80/20 for a nice blend of lean meat and flavor.